yandex/mapsapi-codestyle/js.md

 ##Loops
 ###for
-If possible instead of a `for` loop, [Array.prototype.forEach](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) should be used:
+If possible, [Array.prototype.forEach](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) should be used instead of a `for` loop.

 ```javascript
 [1, 2, 3].forEach(function (value) {